luardo/devicedetector/README.md

 # Test App

-Ths is a test app in php to detect devices it is build with Slim Framework to return a json response with the device and OS of the user
+This is a test app using php and react to detect user device. the backend is build with Slim Framework to return a json response.

-##MySQL
+The client is a simple react app which connects to the api to get the device response.

+## MySQL

 showing all campaigns of advertiser #100 that have more than 50 ads

 ````